aniruddhasm/nodemysql/README.md

 # Database configuration
 * Create a database with name: crudnodejsmysql and import customer.sql file in mysql
 * Create a env folder at root location.
-* Inside env create a file name- .env and add the db credentials
+* Inside env create a file name- .env For eg : env/.env
+* Add the db credentials

 ```
 DB_HOST=